QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-neutral-inputs.markdown

 ## Training Data Explorer

-What happens when you ask an image model to generate a picture — but give it no prompt at all?
+What happens when you ask an image model to generate a picture but give it no prompt at all?

 In this widget, we’ve stripped down a Stable Diffusion model so that it always uses an **empty prompt**.
-That means it’s not being told what to generate — it’s just drawing from the centre of its training data.
+That means it’s not being told what to generate.
+It’s just drawing from the centre of its training data.

 This “neutral point” is like the average of everything the model has seen.
 When you generate an image from here, you’re seeing what the model thinks is most *typical* or *common*.